paulsnar/nginx-dehydrated-template/README.md

   `example.com` would be within `/var/www/sites/example.com/public`.

 Also provided is a script which automates setting up a new site:
-<usr/sbin/provision-domain>.
-It's written with this particular template in mind
-and expects to be run within a POSIX-compliant shell.
+[provision-domain](./usr/sbin/provision-domain).
+It's written with this particular template in mind and expects to be run within a POSIX-compliant environment.
 (Note that, depending on your system, the `http` user and/or group on line 38 might have to be changed.
-(For Debian/Ubuntu, this needs to be `www-data`, if I recall correctly.)
+For Debian/Ubuntu, this needs to be `www-data`, if I recall correctly.)

 ## Further questions?